hashicorp/consul/website/source/docs/agent/services.html.md

 For Consul 0.9.3 and earlier you need to use `enableTagOverride`.
-Consul 1.0 supports both `enable_tag_override` and `enableTagOverride` but the latter is deprecated and will be removed in Consul 1.1.
+Consul 1.0 supports both `enable_tag_override` and `enableTagOverride` but the latter is deprecated and has been removed as of Consul 1.1.

 To configure a service, either provide it as a `-config-file` option to the agent or place it inside the `-config-dir` of the agent.
 The file